 Your organization's performance measurements need to focus on key results.
-Results should be used to deliver and balance value for your key stakeholders-your patients and their families; payors; other customers; your workforce, suppliers, partners, and collaborators; health profession students; investors; the public; and the community.
-Thus results need to be a composite of measures that include not just financial results, but also health care and process results; patient, other customer, and workforce satisfaction and engagement results; and leadership, strategy, and societal performance.
+Results should be used to deliver and balance value for your key stakeholders-your customers, workforce, stockholders, suppliers, partners, and collaborators; the public; and the community.
+Thus results need to be a composite of measures that include not just financial results, but also product and process results; customer and workforce satisfaction and engagement results; and leadership, strategy, and societal performance.